3toyo3/FPGA-Designer/README.md

 # FPGA-Designer
 This program takes an input of equations and maps it to a virtual FPGA.
-The program takes a .eqns file (please refer to demo eqns files within repo for syntax) and creates the FPGA based on user inputs for the number of LUTS, external connections, and internal connections.
-This program also allows for the design to be saved as a bitstream file.
-This allows for the program to recraft the design later.
-With the FPGA design, the user can then see where each function was mapped, the connections between each, the external assignments, the resource allocations, and a visual of the FPGA connections.
-This program also allows for optimizations such as function minimization, substituition, and multi-level factoring in order to reduce the number of gates.
-The user can choose what optimizations to implement when crafting the FPGA.
+* Construct FPGA from user input on number of LUTS, external connections, and internal connections
+* Take an .eqns file for mapping equations to LUTS
+* Optimize equations with function minimzation, substituition, and multi-level factoring.
+* Save design as a bitstream file for later use.
+From a design, the user can see:
+* One or all LUT assignments
+* Connections between LUTS
+* External connections
+* Resource allocation
+* Graph representation of the FPGA

 ## Files
 * FPGAinitializer.py : This program interacts with the user to create the FPGA design.